CartoDB/odyssey.js/documentation.md

 #### Map Actions

 _Move to_

-- simply set the map's new center point in latitude and longitude decimal degrees.
+- Sets the map's center point in latitude and longitude decimal degrees

 ~~~md
 - center: [40.7127, -74.0059]
 ~~~

 _Zoom to_
-- set the map's new zoom level using an integer number from 0 to 18.
+- Sets the map's zoom level using an integer number from 0 to 18

 ~~~md
 - zoom: 3